Sign up today and save $20 on your first TRMNL e-ink display

 Robin pricing at a glance

 Robin uses quote-based, custom pricing.
-They don't publish plan tiers or per-user numbers on their site — to get a price, you fill out a form and schedule a call.
+They don't publish plan tiers or per-user numbers on their site.
+To get a price, you fill out a form and schedule a call.

 Their pricing page is also openly clear about who the right buyer is: "Robin might be the right fit if you have more than 150 hybrid employees using an office."
 That self-disclosure is unusually honest for the category and worth taking at face value.